 Once I’d made the channel deep enough in the brickwork to fit the cables and metal cable cover, I could then screw the metal back box in place, and fit the cables and ducting place ready for plastering.

 Plastering isn’t my forte, so rather than using an undercoat plaster and finishing plaster like a professional, I use a ‘one coat plaster’, which can be sanded smooth once dried.
 Albeit, even after sanding, the one coat plaster doesn’t give as smooth a finish as finishing plaster; although it’s fine for walls that will wallpapered; especially if lining paper is used prior to wallpapering and painting.

 The following day, once the plaster had dried, I could then wire up the new double socket in accordance with regulations and get it approved by a qualified electrician for reconnection to the mains.

 Home Entertainment Cable Management

-When we bought our house (in the days before Satellite and Cable TV in the UK) a terrestrial aerial was the only way to receive TV.
-Therefore, at the time installed a four port powered TV aerial booster and splitter in our bedroom and cabled the house with TV aerial outlet e.g. burying the coaxial aerial cable in the walls in the main rooms where we would want TV, including in our son’s bedroom.
+When we bought our house (in the days before satellite and cable TV in the UK) a terrestrial aerial was the only way to receive TV.
+Therefore, at the time, I installed a four-port powered TV aerial booster and splitter in our bedroom and cabled the house with TV aerial outlet.
+I buried the coaxial aerial cable in the walls in the main rooms where we would want TV, including in our son’s bedroom.